Coca in Bolivia: History

 The coca plant, a tea-like shrub, was cultivated mostly by small farmers in the Yungas regions.

 In the 1980s, Bolivian farmers rushed to grow coca for the illicit market, as its price climbed and the economy collapsed.
 Soaring unemployment also contributed to the boom.
 Farmers turned to coca for its quick economic return, light weight, yield of four crops annually, and the abundance of United States dollars available in the trade, (a reliable store of value in a hyperinflated economy).
 The Bolivian government estimated that coca production had expanded from 1.63 million kilograms of leaves covering 4,100 hectares in 1977 to a minimum of 45 million kilograms over an area of at least 48,000 hectares in 1987.
 The number of growers expanded from 7,600 to at least 40,000 over the same period.
 Besides growers, the coca networks employed numerous Bolivians, including carriers (zepeadores), manufacturers of coca paste and cocaine, security personnel, and a wide range of more nefarious positions.
 The unparalleled revenues made the risk worthwhile for many.

+In contrast to the non-coca agriculture of Bolivia that contracted in 1984 and 1985 coca growing expanded in this period and beyond.
+According to James Dunkerley "cocaine trade provided a critical support for stabilisation" during the mid- to late 1980s when the Bolivian economy transitioned to a more open market economy.